input-output-hk/cardano-node-wiki/docs/ADR-014-Cardano-API-WASM-library-for-browser.md

     return oldApiSignedTx
 ```

-Then we would write a conversion layer that is still in Haskell, but converts to and from JavaScript marshable types and usesw the pure Haskell function:
+Then we would write a conversion layer that is still in Haskell, but converts to and from JavaScript marshallable types and uses the pure Haskell function:

 ```haskell
 foreign export javascript "signTransaction"